chudkowsky/howcryptoworksbook/Chapter_12_Governance_Token_Economics_DAO_Operations.md

 **The Uniswap DAO**: Token holders govern the core protocol contracts, voting on parameter changes and treasury allocation.
 They can propose enabling fee switches that would direct trading fees to token holders, but this remains conditional on legal structuring and community approval.
 The DAO controls the protocol's future direction but doesn't employ anyone or operate products.

 **Uniswap Labs**: The for-profit company that built the original Uniswap interface and continues developing new products.
 Labs employees work on UniswapX (an RFQ trading protocol), mobile wallets, and new initiatives like Unichain.
-They raise venture capital, generate revenue through interface fees (0.15% on trades), and can route trades to whatever provides best execution—not necessarily the Uniswap AMM.
+They raise venture capital, generate revenue through interface fees (0.15% on certain swaps), and can route trades to whatever provides best execution—not necessarily the Uniswap AMM.
+UniswapX fillers are designed to source from Uniswap pools, other AMMs, and external liquidity by design.

 **The Uniswap Foundation**: Runs grants programs and governance infrastructure funded by DAO treasury allocations.
 The Foundation focuses on ecosystem development and public goods, avoiding direct product operations.

 **The IP Split**: Intellectual property is distributed across entities.
-Uniswap Labs owns the "UNISWAP" and "UNI" trademarks, while the Foundation has filed for "UNICHAIN."
+Uniswap Labs (Universal Navigation Inc.) owns the "UNISWAP" and "UNI" trademarks, while the Uniswap Foundation has filed for "UNICHAIN."
 This illustrates how IP can be strategically distributed rather than concentrated in a single entity.

-**Token Distribution Dynamics**: While 60% of UNI tokens were allocated to the community at genesis, large insider holdings (21.5% to team, 17.8% to investors) combined with low voter participation can concentrate practical control through delegation dynamics.
+**Token Distribution Dynamics**: At genesis, 60% of UNI tokens were allocated to the community, with 21.266% to the team, 18.044% to investors, and 0.69% to advisors; a perpetual 2% annual inflation began after the initial four-year schedule.
+Combined with low voter participation, practical control can concentrate via delegation dynamics.
 It's democratic in theory but potentially oligarchic in practice.

 **Economic Independence**: Labs generates revenue independently through interface fees and can pursue profitable opportunities without DAO approval.
 Meanwhile, the DAO governs protocol parameters and could theoretically enable fee sharing with token holders, but this requires separate legal structuring and governance votes.